Crimson-Wizard/bus-off-blog/README.md

 AC1 Given a logged in user, they can save a draft blog post

-- Perform the Test: Log in as a user with admin privileges.
-Navigate to the blog post creation or editing page.
-Enter content for a new blog post.
-Save the post as a draft in the status option.
-Verify that the draft is saved successfully, by checking list if status is published or draft.
+- Perform the Test: Logged in as a user with admin privileges.
+Navigated to the blog post creation/editing page.
+Entered content for a new blog post.
+Saved the post as a draft in the status option.
+Verified that the draft is saved successfully by checking list if status is published or draft.

 AC2 Then they can finish the content at a later time

 - Perform the Test: Log in as the same user who saved the draft.
-Navigate to the drafts section or the list of saved posts.
+Navigate to the list of saved posts.
 Open the draft post that was previously saved.
-Complete or edit the content as needed.
-Save the changes or publish the post when ready.
-Verify that the changes are saved correctly and that you can continue editing the draft as needed.
+Edited the content and saved the changes.
+Verified that the changes are saved correctly and that you can continue editing the draft as needed.

 ### Approve comments